-This type of insurance covers businesses that have claims against them that are proceeding to a legal matter.
+This type of insurance covers businesses with claims against them that are proceeding to a legal matter.
 The insurance covers the cost of these expenses, including compensation.

 What is an example of using public liability insurance?

 This type of cover is important as accidents can happen.
-An example would be if you were cleaning a property and accidentally knocked a drink onto expensive equipment causing damage.
-Or far more common, someone slips on your mopped floors (and forgot to put up a sign) and gets injured.
+An example would be if you were cleaning a property and accidentally knocked a drink onto expensive equipment, causing damage.
+Or, far more commonly, someone slips on your mopped floors (and forgot to put up a sign) and gets injured.